Raising hope balloon only

 Run the appeal in your school

-Running the appeal in your school is a great way to combine learning with action, helping students understand the challenges children face worldwide while raising vital funds.
+Running the appeal in your school is a great way to combine learning with action, helping students understand global challenges while raising funds.

 How to make it work